-A revised set of new EN131 ladder standards are due to be introduced to the European market from the 1st January 2018.
+A revised set of new EN131 ladder standards have been released to the European market on the 1st January 2018.
 These changes are designed primarily to address ladder stability and durability and introduce a classification of "use" to the new standard.
-Within the new standard ladders will be classified as "EN131 Professional", (intended for use in a workplace), and "EN131 Non-Professional" (intended for use by domestic users).
+Within the new standard ladders are classified as "EN131 Professional", (intended for use in a workplace), and "EN131 Non-Professional" (intended for use by domestic users).

 Product standards do not apply retrospectively so your existing BS2037, BS1129 and EN131 ladders are perfectly legal and fit for use as long as they are in good condition and fit for purpose.
 There is no immediate requirement to change your existing ladders because the product standards are being revised or withdrawn.

-A transition period will be in place after the introduction of the new standard to allow manufacturers time to adapt to any relevant changes within the standards and gradually over time existing ladder stocks will be replaced with ladders certified to the new standards.
+A transition period is now in place after this initial introduction of the new standard to allow manufacturers time to adapt to any relevant changes within the standards and gradually over time existing ladder stocks will be replaced with ladders certified to the new standards.

 As long as your ladders and steps are regularly inspected and maintained in good condition there is no need to replace or exchange your existing ladders.
 Current BS2037, BS1129 and EN131 certified ladders are perfectly safe and fit for use.